visgl/flowmap.gl/examples/pure-js-app/README.md

 # Flowmap.gl example

-This example shows a minimal app configuration to use Flowmap.gl in a Pure JS app built with Webpack.
+This example shows how Flowmap.gl can be used in a JS app built with Webpack.

 ## Usage